Matrix374/csi_media_test/readme.md

 2. dotnet build
 3. dotnet run

-Database Content can be viewed on the `Home/RetrieveAllNumbers` page There's no access to `Home/RetrieveNumber/{id}` outside of through the url
+Database Content can be viewed on the `Home/RetrieveAllNumbers` page or using a SQLite Browser There's no access to `Home/RetrieveNumber/{id}` outside of through the url

 # Pages